 Serve on the gnocchi while still warm.

-One serving of these gnocchi scores 175 calories, with 20 grams of carbs, 7 grams of fat and 9 grams of protein.
-The sauce will add further 40 calories per serving (provided that you really use only 1 tbsp of olive oil to cook it!)
+One serving (sans sauce) yields 175 calories, with 20 grams of carbs, 7 grams of fat and 9 grams of protein.